omarlotfi99/Calendarapi/README.md

 }

-3/run the following api path on post man http://127.0.0.1:8000/getEventList and choose the GET method: this witll return all the events of a specific calendar
+3/run the following api path on post man http://127.0.0.1:8000/getEventList and choose the GET method: this will return all the events of a specific calendar